 The appropriate institutional actions in response to the accepted findings of research misconduct.
 If this determination varies from the findings of the investigation committee, the VP for Administration will, as part of his/her written determination, explain in detail the Procedure for Institutional Policy R-03: Research Misconduct Page 9 of 12 basis for rendering a decision different from the findings of the investigation committee.
 Alternatively, the VP for Administration may return the report to the investigation committee with a request for further fact-finding or analysis.

-When a final decision has been reached, the VP for Administration will notify the respondent and the Associate Dean in writing.
+When a final decision has been reached, the VP for Administration will notify the respondent and the Assistant Vice President in writing.

 After informing the applicable federal agency if required by law, the VP for Administration will determine whether law enforcement agencies, professional societies, professional licensing boards, editors of journals in which falsified reports may have been published, collaborators of the respondent in the work, or other relevant parties should be notified of the outcome of the case.